 15 Things Turkey is famous for

-We don’t usually talk about cities in this series, but Istanbul is special as it’s central to a few other things Turkey is famous for.
-Istambul lies between Europe and Asia making it a historically important trade center, particularly in the Silk Road.
-It’s the country’s economic, cultural and historic center, though the capital is Ankara, and of the most famous cities in history.
+We don’t usually talk about cities in this series, but Istanbul is unique as it’s central to a few other things Turkey is famous for.
+Istambul lies between Europe and Asia, making it a historically significant trade center, particularly on the Silk Road.
+It’s the country’s economic, cultural, and historic center, though the capital is Ankara and one of the most famous cities in history.

-The conquest of Constantinople in 1453 by Mehmed the Conqueror is the most important date of the Ottoman empire and considered one of the most turning points in history as it marked the end of the Byzantine empire and of the Roman Empire, a state which dated back to 27 BC and lasted nearly 1 500 years.
+The conquest of Constantinople in 1453 by Mehmed the Conqueror is the most important date of the Ottoman Empire.
+It is considered one of the most turning points in history as it marked the end of the Byzantine Empire and the Roman Empire, a state that dates back to 27 BC and lasted nearly 1,500 years.

-Despite being seen mostly as a threat by the European powers (not without a reason) the ottoman empire was also an important source of advances and achievements in art (painting, poetry, textiles and carpet weaving, ceramics), architecture, science (mathematics, astronomy, philosophy, physics, geography, and chemistry) and medicine.
+Despite being seen mainly as a threat by the European powers (not without reason), the Ottoman Empire was also an essential source of advances and achievements in art (painting, poetry, textiles and carpet weaving, ceramics), architecture, science (mathematics, astronomy, philosophy, physics, geography, and chemistry) and medicine.

-If there’s one thing Turkey is famous for, that’s the landmarks, monuments, ruins, and other historic places.
+If there’s one thing Turkey is famous for, it’s the landmarks, monuments, ruins, and other historical places.
 The location and the past empires made Turkey one of the most attractive destinations in the world.
-There are ruins of ancient cities, 2 ancient world wonders, sacred mountains, mosques, and so much more.
+There are ruins of ancient cities, two ancient world wonders, sacred mountains, mosques, and so much more.

-The variety and diversity of Turkish are so big that we are bound to miss some of them.
-In our famous landmarks in Turkey article, we tried to put together a thorough list with all the information you’ll need to check the mandatory destinations which include:
+The variety and diversity of Turkish are so extensive that we are bound to miss some of them.
+In our Famous Landmarks in Turkey article, we tried to put together a thorough list with all the information you’ll need to check the mandatory destinations, which include:

-- All of Istanbul main sights: Hagia Sophia, Blue Mosque, Galata tower, Basilica Cystern, etc.
+- All of Istanbul’s main sights: Hagia Sophia, Blue Mosque, Galata Tower, Basilica Cistern, etc.

 - Mount Ararat